loveencounterflow/intercourse/README.md

 * A directive consists of a type annotation (that can be freely chosen), a name (that may not contain whitespace or round brackets), an optional signature, and a source text (the 'hunk').

-* IC puts no limit on the definition type and does not do anything with it except store it in the returned description.
+* IC itself puts no limit on definition types and does not do anything with it except that it stores the types in the returned description.
 It's up to InterCourse consumers to make sense of definition types.
 In the case of [`icql`](https://github.com/loveencounterflow/icql), the allowed types are `query` for SQL statements that do return results (i.e. `SELECT`), and `procedure` for (series of) statements that do not return results (i.e. `CREATE`, `DROP`, `INSERT`).

 * The elements of the signature (i.e. the parameters) are not further validated; instead, we just look for intermittent commas and remove surrounding whitespace.
-This may change in the future.
+These details may change in the future so it's best to restrict oneself to anything that would be a valid JavaScript function signature without type annotations and without default values (e.g. you could write `def f( x = 42 )` but you'd probably best not).

 * When giving multiple definitions for the same name, *each definition must choose a unique set of parameters*, be it by using a different number of parameters or different names in the case of the same